 A firm foundation in the benefits and characteristics of good health and mental wellbeing will enable pupils to talk about isolation, loneliness, unhappiness, bullying and the negative impact of poor health and wellbeing.
 Additionally, children can discuss any concerns they may have with designated Mental Health staff in each department.

-Early Years - Miss Lloyd (Mental Health Champions Foundation) Pre Prep - Mrs Sethi (Mental Wellbeing in Children and Young People) Prep - Mrs Rajab (Mental Wellbeing in Children and Young People)
+Early Years - Miss Lloyd (Mental Wellbeing in Children and Young People) Pre Prep - Mrs Sethi (Mental Wellbeing in Children and Young People) Prep - Mr O'Toole (Mental Wellbeing in Children and Young People)

 Organisation:

 Content will be drawn from: